 Easter in Honduras

-During the weeks leading into “Semana Santa” it is common for different organizations, churches, companies and neighbors to organize day trip to the beaches.
-Thus, residents of SulaValley (San Pedro Sula, Villanueva, La Lima and El Progreso) flock to the beaches of Omoa, Puerto Cortes, Tela, Trujillo, and La Ceiba).
+During the weeks leading into “Semana Santa” it is common for different organizations, churches, companies and neighbors to organize day trips to the beaches.
+Thus, residents of the SulaValley (San Pedro Sula, Villanueva, La Lima and El Progreso) flock to the beaches of Omoa, Puerto Cortes, Tela, Trujillo, and La Ceiba).
 Residents from Tegucigalpa go to the Pacific coast to the beaches at Cedeño, Punta Raton, Coyolito Amapala, and San Lorenzo.
 This is something to take into consideration, because you can run into over 100 buses going or coming to the beaches on any given weekend during the “verano” summer leading to Easter “Semana Santa”.
 If you are going to be travelling on the roads on weekends during this time, do your best to do so really early in the morning, not only will you save time, you will also avoid many hair raising experiences on the Honduran roads!
 (Please do not Drink and drive, you need to be fully alert while driving in Honduras.)

 Easter, “Semana Santa”, is the one time of the year when you MUST have reservations to stay at a hotel before you depart.
 Hotels really fill up, and if you do find a hotel, it will probably be twice the price it usually is!
 Another important factor to take into consideration is the fact that there is NO public transportation, whether by air, sea or land, operating within Honduras on Good Friday.
 This includes the ferries to the islands, all air service, and of course all intercity bus companies, including the premier lines, such as Hedman Alas or Viana.
 If you do not consider this you might end up having to pay for a private taxi to drive you between cities, and this will be expensive!